SOLAS-TTRPG/SOLAS/README.md

 *Range: 1 Tile*

 You touch a willing creature (including yourself), giving them a boost to their vitality and durability.
 The target’s skin has a rough, bark-like appearance, and attacks against them have disadvantage.

-### Dragon's Breath
-***Concentration***

-*Range: 1 Tile*

-You touch one willing creature and imbue it with the power to spew magical energy from its mouth, provided it has one.
-Choose a damage type from the elemental damage category.
-Until the spell ends, the creature can use a stamina point to exhale energy of the chosen type in a 3 tile cone, doing R4 damage of the chosen type to each creature in the area.
+At the start of the creature's turn, it regains R2 hit points.

 ### Misty Step
 You disappear in a silvery mist, reappearing in an open space within 6 tiles that you can see.